 Get the look with this template: Simple Photo Spring Quote Instagram Post

 16. Use a low contrast background combined with bright text to make your message stand out.

 This graphic has a slightly darkened background image that creates brilliant contrast against the neon yellow text overlay.
 There is also a subtle blur applied to the filter so that the fine type (Raleway Thin) is easy to read.

 17. Typefaces have personalities too.
 Make sure you represent your message with the right fonts.

 Use typefaces to visually communicate your message.
-Here i chose to apply a structured typeface (League Spartan) to symbolise logic, then a more classical serif for the second part to portray imagination.
-Additionally, the two sections are placed over different sections of the image, sky and sea.
+Here I chose to apply a structured typeface (League Spartan) to symbolize logic, then a more classical serif for the second part to portray imagination.
+Additionally, the two sections are placed over different sections of the image, sky, and sea.

 18. Choose a geometric typeface teamed with an elegant serif for a happy pairing.

 Contrast is your best friend when it comes to creating graphics with impact.
 A geometric shape under a sans serif font is an excellent combination as their structural forms fit well together.